i4Trust/tutorials/Data-Service-Provider/README.md

 Furthermore it is required that there is access to an iSHARE Satellite instance and an iSHARE-compliant Authorisation Registry.
 It is assumed that the data service provider is already registered at the iSHARE Satellite and that certificates, a private key and the EORI have been issued.
+Starting with Keyrock Release 8.0.0, Keyrock provides it's own iSHARE-compliant Authorisation Registry and can be used instead.

 In the following it is assumed that the components will be externally available via the domain `domain.org` and that the issued EORI is `EU.EORI.NLPACKETDEL`.